University of Arizona Stadium – North End Zone Seating

 The local CRH businesses worked closely with MA Mortenson and the architect, Heery International Inc., providing technical advice, design assistance, and product samples when needed.
 Products supplied by CRH companies included:

-- CRH Americas Materials (Staker Parson, A CRH Company): Ready-mixed concrete and installation
+- CRH Americas Materials (Staker Parson): Ready-mixed concrete and installation

-- Oldcastle Infrastructure, A CRH Company: Precast utility tunnels, lid panels, and traps along with technical design support
+- Oldcastle Infrastructure: Precast utility tunnels, lid panels, and traps along with technical design support

 - Oldcastle BuildingEnvelope®: interior and exterior glass

-- Oldcastle APG, A CRH Company: Superlite and Trenwyth architectural masonry
+- Oldcastle APG: Superlite and Trenwyth architectural masonry

 - Exterior TPC membrane roofing and waterproofing